MarcusMedina/TypedMath/ReadMe.md

 Most of the functions have automatic casting from one to another, so you can work with mixed doubles and floats and ints if you want.

 ## Disclaimer
 This project is nothing magical most of the functions are one-liners.
-The idea is not to create complicated functions, but to make the code easier to read.
+The idea is not to create special functions, but to make the code easier to read.
 If you're a hardcore coder that love to minimize your code, this is not for you.
-If you don't believe me, check the code https://github.com/MarcusMedina/TypedMath
+But if you feel like you want code that will be easy to read, this might help.

 ## Changes
+* 10190603 - Added array handlers
 * 20190524 - Added Percent, Highest, Lowest, Swap
 * 20190526 - Renamed ChoseHighestValue/ChoseLowestValue to ChoseHighestValueOf/ChoseLowestValueOf.
 Added SetHighestValueOf/SetLowestValueOf.
 Swap uses reference now
 * 20190529 - Corrected misspelling in Subtract and added Obsolete tag to the misspelled method.
 Renamed ChoseHighest/Lowest to ChooseIfHigher/ChooseIfLower